team-turing-sdc/main-video-info/README.md

-# Project Name
+# Movie Information Component

-> Project description
+> Module worked on for FEC

 ## Related Projects